 “Natan” (apparently an Israeli):

-If someone could tell me where these dams are I shall personally make a trip to photograph them and post on this site.
+If someone could tell me where these dams are I shall personally make a trip to photograph them and post them on this site.
 The whole scenario is totally ridiculous – pls. people check your facts.

 Other Israelis, elsewhere on the Internet, were also defending their country from the “defamatory” accusations regarding the dams.
 In an article entitled “Gaza and Their Dam Lies,” published December 19 at JewishPress.com, Paula Stern wrote: